tassyk/security/Security-Tools.md

 - [GrayLog](https://www.graylog.org) : Opens source and Entreprise
 - [Apache Log Viewer](https://www.apacheviewer.com/) : With apache logs viewer you can easily filter and analyze Apache/IIS/nginx log files.
 - [GoAccess](https://goaccess.io/) : GoAccess is an open source real-time web log analyzer and interactive viewer that runs in a terminal in unix systems or through your browser.
+- [LogScan](https://github.com/thomst/logscan) : ogscan is a command-line-tool to get time-specific access to logfiles

 ### Vulnerability Scan
 - [outpost24 HIAB](https://outpost24.com/) : Pro Full stack security assessment platform and penetration testing